Showable Art may earn a small commission when you click and buy something using links to merchants on this page. Learn more.

 Artist’s Notes

-I shot and produced in my home studio.
+I shot and produced this project in my home studio.
 To capture the images, I used a Nikon D800 camera with the Nikkor 105mm macro lens, tethered with TetherTools cabling to an Apple MacBook Pro running Adobe Lightroom.

 The primary light source was a Dynalight flash head inside a small Profoto softbox and triggered with a Pocket Wizard.
 I used white and black note cards from an office supply store for both positive and negative fill.
 The background was a black foam core.
 I positioned the cars on an 18-inch black ceramic tile from a home store, providing a bit of gloss to reflect highlights.